Atomistica/lammps-netcdf/README.md

   or tensor quantities available within LAMMPS.
 Tensor quantities are written in Voigt notation.
 An additional dimension "Voigt" of length 6 is created for this purpose.
+* Possibility to output to an HDF5 database.

 NetCDF files can be directly visualized with the following tools:
 * Ovito (http://www.ovito.org/).
 Ovito supports the AMBER convention and all of